 Thesis: The Evolution of Affective Displays and Related Strategies

-Now a post-doc at University of Skövde, Sweden.
+Now Senior Lecturer in Cognitive Science, University of Skövde, Sweden.

 - Tom Quick at UCL (Structural Coupling, Embodiment, Genetic Regulatory Network Evolution)